 The 3 Popular B2B Pricing Strategies

-In totals, there’re 10 strategies, yet only these 3 pricing strategies are the most popular for B2B.
+In totals, there are ten strategies, yet only these three pricing strategies are the most popular for B2B.
 Let’s discover why they’re used that much!

-The Cost-plus-pricing strategy is the simplest and easiest to implement of the three pricing strategies introduced in the article.
+The Cost-plus-pricing strategy is the simplest and easiest to implement of the three pricing in B2B marketing strategies introduced in the article.

-Instead of having to analyse and conduct hours of surveys about the market or competitor, as a business owner, you can quickly come up with a price without wasting time or effort!
+Instead of having to analyze and conduct hours of surveys about the market or competitor, as a business owner, you can quickly come up with a price without wasting time or effort!

 The way to do it is straightforward.
 You just need to set the price based on the following formula: